Windows Device Portal overview

 The Windows Device Portal lets you configure and manage your device remotely over a network or USB connection.
-It also provides advanced diagnostic tools to help you troubleshoot and view the real time performance of your Windows device.
+It also provides advanced diagnostic tools to help you troubleshoot and view the real-time performance of your Windows device.

-Windows Device Portal is available on each device family, but features and setup vary based on the device's requirements.
+Windows Device Portal is available on each device family, but features and setup vary based on each device's requirements.
 This article provides a general description of Device Portal and links to articles with more specific information for each device family.

 Each device has specific instructions for connecting to Device Portal, but each requires these general steps: